Snake-Sanders/config-dev/docs/03_iterm.md

 - source the file with `source ~/.zshrc`
 - setup this plug with the wizard that shows up automatically.
 If this does not start, check out the home page on how use the command to lauch.

+If you want to reconfigure the style, just run assistant again:

+`p10k configure`

 6. ZSH syntax highlight

 https://github.com/zsh-users/zsh-syntax-highlighting